chrishic/AWS-certs/deep-dives/networking/README.md

 				- .2 = reserved for DNS
 				- .3 = reserved for future use
 				- .255 - broadcast address (unusable)
+				- * NOTE: Actual IP addresses will depend on CIDR range (first 4 addresses in CIDR range and last address are unusable)
     - Be careful!
 CIDR ranges cannot overlap between subnets (or between VPCs when peering)
 * Physical to logical assignment of AZs is done at the account level
 	- i.e. what my account thinks is us-west-2a is perhaps what another account thinks is us-west-2c